 — NEWS & ARTICLES

-THE BRACCO ITALIANO
+THE SPINONE ITALIANO

-One of the oldest pointing breeds in the world — the Bracco Italiano's history, character, and the Tuscan Storyscape created for The 205 Project.
+One of the oldest pointing breeds in the world, the Spinone Italiano has been a fixture of Italian art and hunting for over 2,000 years.
+A look at the breed's history and the painting created for The 205 Project.

 WHAT TO LOOK FOR IN A PET PORTRAIT ARTIST